ivallesp/simple_chatbot/README.md

 - tqdm
 - tensorboard

+Once you have these requirements installed, follow the next steps:
+1. Create the `settings.json` file and fill it with your configuration.
+Please use the `settings_template.json` as a template.
-Once you have these requirements installed, please open an `ipython` console in the root of the repository and run the following command: `%run src/train.py`.
+2. Open an `ipython` console in the root of the repository and run the following command: `%run src/train.py`.
 It contains all the necessary steps to reproduce the experiment, from loading the data until opening a console for chatting with the chatbot, once it has been trained.

 ## Data
 The data chosen to train the model is the **cornell movie dialog data set**, which contains about 200k dialogs coming from ~10,000 characters of about 600 different movies.
 A sample of the dataset used is shown below.